A A A

 Luis Henriquez (Speaker)

 Luis is the Director of Litigation at Manhattan Legal Services.
-For over 18 years, Luis has defended the rights of families to be treated with dignity and respect in their homes, workplaces, and broader community.
+For 20 years, Luis has defended the rights of individuals and families to be treated with dignity and respect whether derived of liberty or in their homes, workplaces, and broader community.
 Luis has also led litigation teams in a number of systemic-change cases, including Fields v.
-Russ, a federal case in the Southern District of New York that forced the New York City Housing Authority to reform its rent calculation and eviction practices affecting more than 400,000 public housing residents, and Morales Feliciano v.
-Acevedo Vila, a federal class action in the District of Puerto Rico regarding the conditions of confinement in all Puerto Rican prisons.
+Russ, a federal case in the Southern District of New York that forced the New York City Housing Authority to reform its rent calculation and eviction practices affecting half a million public housing residents, and Morales Feliciano v.
+Garcia Padilla, a federal class action in the District of Puerto Rico regarding the conditions of confinement in all Puerto Rican prisons.
 Luis holds a Juris Doctor from the University of Puerto Rico School of Law and a Masters in Economics from Bowling Green State University.

 • photo